TargetDx NAAT RT-PCR test results are accepted for international travel, including China.

 Reliable & High-Quality

-The COVID-19 viral test is PCR-based and looks for an active SARS-CoV-2 infection.
-This test determines if you are currently infected with SARS-CoV-2.
+The COVID-19 viral test is PCR-based and determines an active SARS-CoV-2 infection.

 The Respiratory Panel differentiates whether you have SARS-CoV-2 (COVID-19), Influenza Virus (FLU) or Pneumonia (Human Orthopneumovirus, RSV).